West Virginia Alcohol Awareness Courses

 Taking In-Person Courses vs. Online Courses

-Maintaining Your Alcohol Server Certification in West Virginia
+Maintaining Your West Virginia Alcohol Server Certification

 - Renewal Process and Timeline: Alcohol server certifications in West Virginia are typically valid for a specific period, usually three years.
 It is essential to stay aware of the expiration date of your certification and initiate the renewal process in a timely manner.
 The renewal process may involve completing additional training or passing a renewal exam.
 Check with the organization or training program through which you obtained your certification for specific renewal requirements and instructions.